Nico (TV series)

 Nico (known as Nicholas in most non-Spanish-speaking countries) is a 2001 Spanish animated television series produced by BRB Internacional, Televisión Española and the National Organization of the Spanish Blind.
 The title character, Nico, is a boy that is blind.
 Blind people in the cartoon are usually referred to as "visually impaired" (invidente) regardless of how severe, or otherwise, their blindness is.

-The series raised awareness of progresses being made in cities as they became more blind-friendly.
-It also educated children about blind people.
+The series raised awareness of progresses being made in cities as they became more blind-friendly and also educated children about blind people.

 Characters

 Nico is initially introduced as moving to a new school, where the rest of the main characters, his classmates, are introduced.
 In the first episode, he states that he progressively lost his sight, and was therefore integrated into a school for visually impaired people for the last few years.
-This is later retconned to him being blind from birth: This was expressed explicitly in one episode, he tells a supermodel that has recently lost her sight that it is best to have been able to see once, than to never have seen like him.
+This is later retconned to him being blind from birth: this was expressed explicitly in one episode, where a supermodel tells him that she recently lost her sight and that it was best if he could see once, instead of never having seen like he did.
+He is voiced by Vincent Canales in the English dub.